 Image elements maintain their aspect ratio by default, which keeps them proportional while being resized.
 To change the ratio, clear the Link width to height check box (the chain icon) (1) in the Properties pane > Position & Size.

 While editing images, chances are you want to revert them to their original size.
 Just right-click the images on the Canvas and select Restore Original Size.
-The option works at anytime without affecting images’ other properties except the size property.
+The option works at any time without affecting images’ other properties except the size property.

 Replacing Image within an Image Element

 For image elements, the Properties pane includes the Image section.
 Here you can work with the image embedded within an image element.
-You can replace that image with another one without affecting any animations associated with the element.
+You can replace that image with another one without affecting any animation associated with the element.
 This comes in handy when you want to change the content but maintain the animation you created.

 To swap an image with another, go to the Image section.
 Then, do either of the following: